Sylius/Sylius/docs/getting-started-with-sylius/first-product.rst

 Summary
 -------

 Great, the first stage is done!
-The whole checkout process is described in :doc:`this part of the documentation </book/orders/checkout>`, it's quite natural and logical, so it should not be a problem to understand it.
+The whole checkout process is described in :doc:`this part of the documentation </book/orders/checkout>`.

 .. image:: /_images/getting-started-with-sylius/checkout-summary.png